 Previous research on the applications of Bayesian methods in enzymatic networks have mostly been attempted from a systems biology perspective, focusing on whole-cell metabolomics27,29,30, or focusing on simulated datasets and evaluating the feasibility of an alternative enzyme rate equation31.
-The approach introduced here instead focusses on experimental relevance, specifically for the construction of encapsulated ERNs in flow, but is readily adoptable in most experimental ERN setups, without requiring extensive computational expertise to employ.
-For the more simple datasets, the analysis can be run efficiently in seconds on a laptop.
-Thus, it should be accessible to a broad range of researchers concerned with the development of increasingly complex ERNs.
+The approach introduced here focusses on experimental relevance, specifically for the construction of encapsulated ERNs in flow, but is readily adoptable in most experimental ERN setups, without requiring extensive computational expertise to employ.

-In this publication, we show that our Bayesian approach to enzymatic networks is relevant on the many different levels of the design and construction of ERN’s, from the numerical estimation of a single kinetic parameter, to combining many experimental datasets from multiple experimental conditions and network topologies simultaneously.
-Additionally, we use this approach to determine the most likely reaction mechanism given all data that has been collected.

 Background

+Results & Discussion

 Inference of kinetic parameters in flow